 • If you have reduced mobility or balance concerns, be aware that even if you avoid the stairs at the Réunion and Amandiers entrances, other parts of the the cemetery also have stairs as well as uneven dirt or cobblestone paths and may therefore be inaccessible to you.
 This is really only a problem if you want to view graves in the inaccessible areas - otherwise, there's plenty to see from the flatter, smoother paths.

 • Père Lachaise has public restrooms by the Main, Réunion, and Gambetta entrances and 24 drinking fountains scattered throughout the park.
 Most fountains get turned off during winter months and occasionally at other times, so bring your own water bottle.
+Make sure you have a couple of tissues in case there are none in the restrooms.

 • In the case of strong wind, snow, ice, or other extreme weather, the cemetery will be closed.